faruk-guler/LusuaL/Hardening-Security/MFA.md

 sudo systemctl restart ssh
 sudo systemctl restart sshd
 ```
+# Alternative Verification Methods:
+> For those who prefer not to use their phone, there are also solutions:
+- KeePassXC (desktop-based TOTP generator)
+- Linux Authenticator App
+- Firefox Authenticator plugin
+> This allows you to generate verification codes without a mobile device."

 # Backup:
 > You'll be provided with backup codes when setting up Google Authenticator.
 Keep these in a safe place.